 Another fantastic way to use tea tree oil is as a household cleaner.
 Tea tree oil has powerful antimicrobial properties and can kill off bad bacteria in your home.
 To make homemade a tea tree oil cleanser, mix with water, vinegar, and lemon essential oil then use it on your countertops, kitchen appliances, shower, toilet, and sinks.

-Tea Tree Oil for Psoriasis and Eczema
+Psoriasis and Eczema

 Tea tree oil can help relieve any type of skin inflammation, including being used as a natural eczema treatment and for reducing psoriasis.
 Simply mix one teaspoon coconut oil, five drops of tea tree oil, and five drops of lavender oil to make homemade tea tree oil eczema lotion or body soap.
 In addition, if you have eczema or psoriasis, you should consider going on the GAPS diet and supplementing with vitamin D3.

-Tea Tree Oil for Toenail Fungus and Ringworm
+Toenail Fungus and Ringworm

 Tea tree oil has also been proven beneficial for treating and removing warts, so simply put tea tree oil directly on the area for 30 days once or twice daily.